Skip to main content

 Accessing EC2s as a Collaborator

-You will need to have the developer access role in order to use SSM/Bastion.
+You will need to have the developer, instance-management or instance-access role in order to use SSM/Bastion.

 1. Download the AWS CLI